SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_6.1.2_I-DOCSIS.md

 The following changes have been implemented in the Skyline EPM Platform DOCSIS connector to improve the passive logic in the DOCSIS back end:

 - The logic of the connector has been adjusted to prevent invalid data from being set in the Subscribers table.
-- An exception has been added to the passive tables (Subscribers, Taps, Nodes and Amplifi­ers) to show "Not available" if parameters within those tables have not been initialized.
+- An exception has been added to the passive tables (Subscribers, Taps, Nodes and Amplifiers) to show "Not available" if parameters within those tables have not been initialized.
 - The *avoidZeroInResult* option has been added on the aggregate action for the Nodes and Amplifiers tables, so the connector does not aggregate empty rows and create a -1 primary key in those tables.

 ### Fixes